Welcome to Denver, Colorado

 5 Beds 6 Baths 7,923 SqFt 0.14 Acres

-Built by Caliber, 580 South Franklin’s status as the 2024 Home & Garden Colorado Designer Showhouse presented by Roth Living is apparent in every elegant detail.
+Built by Caliber, 580 South Franklin’s status as the 2024 Home & Garden Colorado Designer Showhouse is apparent in every elegant detail.
 This architectural masterpiece sits on one of Washington Park’s most coveted streets, offering panoramic park and mountain views.
 Like a work of art, the exterior of the home draws the attention of passersby with its contemporary wood accents and expansive glass panels.
 This motif continues inward to a sophisticated interior brimming with luxurious, yet understated finishes.
 A main-floor office showcases executive-level design with outdoor connectivity and underlit shelving.
 An entertainer’s layout follows with an open-concept living, dining and kitchen area; the latter of which shines with a caterer’s pantry, waterfall island and high-end appliances.
 Elegance abounds in a primary suite characterized by a private sitting area, fireplace, remarkable walk-in closet and a designer en-suite reminiscent of five-star resorts.
 The third floor boasts an indoor/outdoor entertaining space with fire pit and breathtaking views, plus an additional bedroom and bath.
 The expansive basement offers a family room, workout space and sauna.
-With a Lutron Radio Ra3 lighting system, elevator, and a wine closet, this home is the epitome of sophisticated living.
-A unique philanthropic component is made available to the public starting September 28th, all benefiting Freedom Service Dogs of America. $6,700,000 Active
+With a Lutron Radio Ra3 lighting system, elevator, and a wine closet, this home is the epitome of sophisticated living. $6,495,000 Active

 580 S Franklin Street Denver, Colorado